Breaking News

 Economists and fertilizer experts anticipate that the disruptions to global trade will further drive up inflation, and the South Carolina Farm Bureau publicly fretted that farmers “are not going to be able to finance planting their crop.”

 It appears that Trump’s frivolous military campaign in Iran is threatening to upend the entire northern hemisphere’s food system.
-That not only includes the United States but also Mexico, Canada, and the European Union, who are the largest agricultural exporters to the United States.
+That not only includes the United States but also Mexico, Canada, and the European Union, which are the largest agricultural exporters to the United States.

 If the Strait of Hormuz remains closed for much longer, it could threaten the entire global agriculture cycle.
 Smaller agrarian countries that do not produce their own fertilizer would be the first to see widespread crop failures.